dpeschka/stokes-free-boundary/README.md

-# stokes-free-boundary
+# MATLAB solver for Stokes free boundary problem

-MATLAB code that solves a Stokes free boundary problem with dynamic contact angle using isoparametric finite elements in 2D
+Description: MATLAB code that solves a Stokes free boundary problem with dynamic contact angle using isoparametric finite elements in 2D